Princess Maria Ana of Braganza: Family

-Maria Anna was born at Schloss Fischhorn in Zell am See, Austria-Hungary (now in Austria), the fourth daughter of the Miguelist pretender to the Portuguese throne Miguel, Duke of Braganza and his second wife Princess Maria Theresa of Löwenstein-Wertheim-Rosenberg.
-Maria Anna's father was the head of the non reigning branch of the Portuguese Royal House that had been exiled from Portugal.
+Maria Ana was born at Schloss Fischhorn in Zell am See, Austria-Hungary (now in Austria), the fourth daughter of the Miguelist pretender to the Portuguese throne Miguel Januário, Duke of Braganza and his second wife Princess Maria Theresa of Löwenstein.
+Maria Ana's father was the head of the non reigning branch of the Portuguese Royal House that had been exiled from Portugal.
 The exile was the result of the Portuguese law of banishment of 1834 and the constitution of 1838 which was brought about because his grandfather Miguel I of Portugal had in 1828 usurped the throne of Portugal from Queen Maria II.
 Her grandfather reigned as king until 1834 when Maria II was restored.
-Those Portuguese who recognised Maria Anna's father as rightful king of Portugal acknowledged Maria Anna as an Infanta of Portugal.
+Those Portuguese who recognised Maria Ana's father as rightful king of Portugal acknowledged Maria Ana as an Infanta of Portugal.

 Marriage and issue

-Maria Anna married Prince Karl August of Thurn and Taxis, third eldest son of Albert, 8th Prince of Thurn and Taxis and his wife Archduchess Margarethe Klementine of Austria, on 18 August 1921 at Schloss Taxis in Dischingen, Baden-Württemberg, Germany.
+Maria Ana married Prince Karl August of Thurn and Taxis, third eldest son of Albert, 8th Prince of Thurn and Taxis and his wife Archduchess Margarethe Klementine of Austria, on 18 August 1921 at Schloss Taxis in Dischingen, Baden-Württemberg, Germany.
 After their wedding they moved to Schloss Höfling.
-Maria Anna and Karl August had four children:
+Maria Ana and Karl August had four children: